liufancs/FLA/README.md

 This is our implementation for the paper:

 Zhiyong Cheng, Fan Liu, Shenghan Mei, Yangyang Guo, Lei Zhu and Liqiang Nie.
 Feature-level Attentive ICF for Recommendation.
-Transactions on Information Systems.
+Transactions on Information Systems (Under review).

 ## Environment Settings
 - Tensorflow-gpu version:  1.3.0